 “And if you think the fact that I was born here means I have to live here for the rest of my life, you’re in denial!”
 She broke his grip with a shaky hand and took a couple of steps away from him.
 “You’re just upset because I said no. Shocking!
 Someone actually said no to Baphrem!”

 He gave a short little chuckle.
-“You’re pretty good at trying shift the focus away from yourself, but the bottom line is you and your fear.”
+“You’re pretty good at trying to shift the focus away from yourself, but the bottom line is you and your fear.”

-“Stop it!”
-She was shouting now.
-Her head was hurting and her knees were shaking.
-“Stop pretending that you know me better than I do because you don’t.
+“Stop it!” she shouted.
+Her head hurt and her knees were shaking.
+“Stop pretending that you know me better than I do, because you don’t.
 I’m leaving and you don’t like it.
 Fine.
 There are a lot of things that I don’t like in my life, but I still have to deal with them.
 You need to accept that you can’t control it and that us working together isn’t such a great idea if…”

 “Olivia.”

-Everything in her stilled.
+Everything stilled.

 He was very still as well.
 In fact, his face had lost all expression.
 His eyes were not the heated, warm ones she knew.
-They had shields that made them look dispassionate and cold.
-A lick of hurt cut down her throat ending at her heart and she had to force her face to remain still or he’d see how much seeing him like that hurt her.
+Instead, they looked dispassionate and cold.
+A lick of hurt cut down her throat, ending at her heart.
+She forced her face to remain still.
+She wouldn’t let him see how much those eyes hurt her.

 “I believe you.”